ArkadiiOlshevskyi/python_match/README.md

 ### 9. Match Usernames, Emails, and Passwords
 Create a dictionary containing user information, including usernames, email addresses, and passwords.
 Through terminal input, users can provide their credentials, and the match pattern will facilitate a comparison with the stored data, enabling authentication and access control.

+### 10. Matching PIN entering
+In this authentication process, users input a numerical pin via the terminal, which is then compared against a dataset of 10 valid pins consisting only of digits.
+Successful matching grants access, while discrepancies result in denied login attempts.
+Balancing user convenience with security, this method ensures straightforward yet secure user authentication

 Thank you!